 Directors and commissioners that are also shareholders no longer need RPTKA

-For further information on essentials about Indonesian work visa, read The Latest Presidential Regulation on Expatriate Placement Plan in Indonesia
+For further information on essentials about Indonesian work visa, read Work Permit in Indonesia from A to Z

 As previously mentioned, the Indonesian government is attempting to a more business-friendly environment for foreign investors.
 In addition to simplifying the work visa application process, the government has lifted some positions that were restricted for foreign nationals.